Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger Signals: Particle spectral energy distributions

 \subsection{Photon distributions resulting from different dissipation scenarios}

 Figure~\ref{fig:compare_dissipative_cases} shows the evolution of the comoving spectral energy distribution of photons for the on-axis viewing angle, for our benchmark dissipation scenario investigated in~\cite{Rudolph:2023auv}, as well as the late reconnection and the extended reconnection scenarios from left to right, respectively.
 All cases exhibit a robust non-thermal modification of the spectral energy distributions.
 This result holds for the extended reconnection scenario, where only electrons are accelerated, as well as for the late reconnection and our baseline models where both electrons and protons are simultaneously accelerated at subshocks, while magnetic fields accelerate electrons either outside or within the subshock region.
 Scrutinizing the processes responsible for photon emission (see Appendix~\ref{appendix:jet}), we find that in both leptonic and lepto-hadronic scenarios, the main additional photon source in non-thermal scenarios is electron synchrotron emission.
 Here, the electrons can either be primaries (in leptonic cases) or arise as secondaries from hadronic interactions.
 In the second case, proton-proton interactions are the dominant production channel.
 The low proton energies almost completely inhibit photo-pion production, while photo-pair production is efficient at the highest proton energies.
 Below the spectral peak, the spectrum is shaped by the Comptonization of these seed photons.
 In the Wien zone, photons cannot return to thermal equilibrium even after the injection of additional seed photons has ceased, and the spectral shape is expected to be maintained when the energy dissipation and subsequent particle acceleration have stopped.
 In contrast, we find that the high-energy tail breaks down fast.
 The photon peak energy is dictated by the thermal electron population, and hence increases as the latter is heated in regions of energy dissipation.
+The photon peak energy varies mildly among the different scenarios that we explore, being $\mathcal{O}(1$--$10)$~keV in the comoving frame.
+Considering that the Lorentz factor of the outflow is $\Gamma \simeq 12.5$, this implies observed peak energies of $\mathcal{O}(10$--$100)$~keV.
+Such energies are below the peak energies observed for GRBs, however may be reconciliated with observations with a higher Lorentz factor and taking into account the jet evolution and related particle production beyond the photosphere.

 While the spectral index characterizing the photon distribution can change up to $\sim20\%$ across the different models, it is interesting that the resulting photon spectrum mildly depends on the specific dissipation scenario; hence, the photon spectrum is affected by the jet properties, rather than the specific process responsible for energy dissipation.
 This finding suggests that, most likely, observations may be compatible with different dissipation scenarios (and both leptonic as well as lepto-hadronic scenarios), but in all cases, the region of energy dissipation must be located close to the photosphere, where more target particles are available.